Connect an OIDC enabled app

 - A OneLogin account.
 If you need a free developer account, sign up here.

-- Any OpenID-Connect-enabled app that uses the Implicit or Authentication (Basic) flow
+- Any OpenID-Connect-enabled app that uses the Implicit or Authorization (Basic) flow

 Add an OpenId Connect app to your company app catalog